xinychen/tracebase/README.md

 ## Data Processing

+> A detailed introduction to the [analysis of missing data problem in Uber movement speed data](https://medium.com/p/208d7a126af5) is available on Medium.

 ### Download Movement Speed Data

 1. Open the download page of Uber movement project.
 Take an example of New York City, please try to open [NYC Uber movement speed data](https://movement.uber.com/explore/new_york/speeds).